open-telemetry/opentelemetry.io/content/en/docs/languages/python/propagation.md

     app.run(port=5002)
 ```

-On the receiving service, you'll need to extract `context` (for example, from
+On the receiving service, extract `context`, for example, from
-parsed HTTP headers) and then set them as the current trace context.
+parsed HTTP headers, and then set them as the current trace context.

 ```python
 from flask import Flask, request